boudlo-forge/boudlo.github.io/_posts/2022-11-18-jims-bean-jar-recipe-no-carrots.md

 **THIS MAKES A BIG (circa 5L) BEAN JAR, IF YOU WANT LESS, HALVE THE INGREDIENTS.**

-1. First, feed the carrots you mistakenly bought/* to the nearest Donkey, they can't ruin your bean jar then and the Donkey will add to the ambience.
+1. First, feed the carrots you mistakenly bought to the nearest Donkey, they can't ruin your bean jar then and the Donkey will add to the ambience.

 2. Soak the beans in a large bowl of water over night, at least 12 hours.
 When drained you'll have about a kg of wet beans.